 Even if you don’t take your home fully off-grid with a solar battery backup, there are still opportunities for you to use solar-plus-storage technology.
 Many do it yourself solar options with batteries are available if you want to install solar-powered lighting or electrify outlying buildings on your property, like barns and tool sheds.
 Tiny houses, boats, and RVs are also great candidates for solar-plus-storage – they have comparatively small electricity needs and are already designed for “off grid” use.

-Using a solar battery backup with your grid-tied solar energy system
+Hybrid solar panels: using a solar battery backup with your grid-tied solar system

 For the average solar homeowner in the United States, it usually makes sense to maintain a connection to the utility company.
-However, even if you don’t choose to go fully off-grid, you can still install a solar battery backup with your PV system.
+However, even if you don’t choose to go fully off-grid, you can still install a solar battery backup with your PV system and use a hybrid solar system.

 Solar-plus-storage systems that include a battery are particularly beneficial if your utility doesn’t have a good policy for compensating homeowners who generate excess solar electricity.
 For example, some utilities don’t have retail rate net metering for solar, which means you won’t receive a full bill credit for solar electricity that you send back to the grid.
 If you live in California, net metering 2.0 means that new solar homeowners will be enrolled in time-of-use rates with their utility.
 As a result, the credit you receive for your solar electricity will vary depending on the time of day – electricity sent back to the grid during peak hours generally results in higher value credits.
 In both of these cases, you can benefit from storing your excess solar energy at home even though you’re still connected to the grid.